jon94/ddpoc/1_agentandapm/eks/README.md

 ```

 ### Validation
-Once done, you should be able to view information on https://app.datadoghq.com/orchestration/explorer/pod?explorer-na-groups=false
+- Once done, you should be able to view information on https://app.datadoghq.com/orchestration/explorer/pod?explorer-na-groups=false
+- Restart your APM service after successfully seeing all the datadog agent start up.
+This is required for APM installation to work.